AghilThamizh/iot-auto-disinfectant/README.md

 COVID-19 created the necessity of sanitizing every corner to keep life secured.
 In conventional means, sanitization is handled by sprinklers in a variety of shapes and sizes.
 These sprinklers are either human controlled or machine controlled and does the job by placing them on the floor.
-The conventional sprinkling system is risky and exerts tremendous pressure on the working personnel; also, it does not assure of covering the entire space intended-for.
+The conventional sprinkling system is risky and exerts tremendous pressure on the working personnel; also, it does not assure of covering the entire space intended-for.
 The proposed auto-sprinkler overcomes these limitations by attaching it to the roof/ceiling and performs the process of sprinkling the disinfectant solution in mist form while